cgreenhalgh/opensharingtoolkit-mediahub/docs/wordpress_postselector.md

 When you view the PostSelector now it will attempt to share its state via the specified Union server.

-If you view the PostSelector from a browser what is not logged into wordpress, or lacks suitable permissions, then it will open in readonly mode and attempt to get and show the shared selection state.
-You can also force readonly mode by adding the URL parameter `readonly` (no value needed) to the PostSelector view URL.
+If you view the PostSelector using the `Open in Browser (readonly)` option (or view it from a browser what is not logged into wordpress or lacks suitable permissions) then it will open in readonly mode and attempt to get and show the shared selection state.